Kommunicate-io/Kommunicate-React-Native-SDK/README.md

 react-native link react-native-kommunicate-chat
 ```

-For iOS you need to follow the below steps in addition to the above ones:
-1) Navigate to YourApp/ios directory from terminal and run the below command:
+For iOS, navigate to YourApp/ios directory from terminal and run the below command:
     ```
     pod install
     ```
-2) Open <YourProject>.xcworkspace in xcode
-3) Right click on YourApp/YourApp -> Add files to 'YourApp' -> node_modules/react-native-kommunicate-chat/ios/ and add the below 2 file:

-    ```
-    KommunicateChatBridge.m
-    RNKommunicateChat.swift
-    ```

-If your project does not contain an objective C Bridging header, then you will be asked to add a bridging header (The bridging header name would be YourApp-Bridging-Header.h), click yes to add the bridging header.
-Add the below imports to the file:

-    #import <React/RCTBridge.h>
-    #import <React/RCTBridgeModule.h>

 >Note: Kommunicate requires min ios platform version 10 and uses dynamic frameworks.
 Make sure you have the below settings at the top of your Podfile:
  ```